5l1v3r1/Sonarr-wiki/Health-Checks.md

 #### Unable to update, running from write-protected folder ####

-This means NzbDrone will be unable to update itself.
-You'll have to update drone manually or set the permissions on drone's Startup directory (the installation directory) to allow drone to update itself.
+This means Sonarr will be unable to update itself.
+You'll have to update Sonarr manually or set the permissions on Sonarr's Startup directory (the installation directory) to allow Sonarr to update itself.

 #### Updating will not be possible to prevent deleting AppData on Update ####

-NzbDrone detected that AppData folder for your Operating System is located inside the directory that contains the NzbDrone binaries.
+Sonarr detected that AppData folder for your Operating System is located inside the directory that contains the Sonarr binaries.
 Normally it would be ```C:\ProgramData``` for Windows and, ```~/.config``` for linux.
 Please look at System -> Info to see the current AppData & Startup directories.

-This means NzbDrone will be unable to update itself without risking data-loss.
+This means Sonarr will be unable to update itself without risking data-loss.

-If you're on linux, you'll probably have to change the home directory for the user that is running NzbDrone and copy the current contents of the ```~/.config/NzbDrone``` directory to preserve your database.
+If you're on linux, you'll probably have to change the home directory for the user that is running Sonarr and copy the current contents of the ```~/.config/Sonarr``` directory to preserve your database.

 ### Download Clients ###

 #### No download client is available ####

-A properly configured and enabled download client is required for NzbDrone to be able to download media.
+A properly configured and enabled download client is required for Sonarr to be able to download media.
-Since NzbDrone supports different download clients, you should determine which best matches your requirements.
+Since Sonarr supports different download clients, you should determine which best matches your requirements.
-If you already have a download client installed, you should configure NzbDrone to use it and create a category.
+If you already have a download client installed, you should configure Sonarr to use it and create a category.
 See Settings -> Download Client.

 #### Unable to communicate with download client ####

-NzbDrone was unable to communicate with the configured download client.
+Sonarr was unable to communicate with the configured download client.
 Please verify if the download client is operational and double check the url.
 This could also indicate an authentication error.

-#### Enable Completed Download Handling or configure Drone factory ####
+#### Enable Completed Download Handling or configure Drone Factory ####

-NzbDrone requires Completed Download Handling or a properly configured Drone Factory to be able to import files that were downloaded by the download client.
+Sonarr requires Completed Download Handling or a properly configured Drone Factory to be able to import files that were downloaded by the download client.
 It is recommended to enable Completed Download Handling.

 _(Completed Download Handling is enabled by default for new users.)_

 ### Drone Factory ###

-#### Drone factory folder does not exist ####
+#### Drone Factory folder does not exist ####

-If you configure NzbDrone to use a Drone Factory the specified folder must exist.
+If you configure Sonarr to use a Drone Factory the specified folder must exist.
 Please ensure that it indeed exists, or disable the Drone Factory.

 _(You might want to consider using Completed Download Handling since it provides better compatibility for the unpacking and post-processing logic of various download clients.)_

-#### Unable to write to drone factory folder ####
+#### Unable to write to Drone Factory folder ####

-You configured NzbDrone to use a Drone Factory, however NzbDrone was unable to creates a test file, this indicates permission issues.
+You configured Sonarr to use a Drone Factory, however Sonarr was unable to creates a test file, this indicates permission issues.
-Please verify that the user NzbDrone runs under has the appropriate permissions.
+Please verify that the user Sonarr runs under has the appropriate permissions.

 ### Completed/Failed Download Handling ###